GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### In JavaScript, there is a beautiful, elegant, highly expressive language that is buried under a steaming pile of good intentions and blunders.
+> ### There is an amazing commonality in the types of difficulties you run into.
+In design reviews, I really enjoy being able to provide advice, based on programs that I have done.
 >
-> ~ *Douglas Crockford*
+> ~ *Bill Gates*

 ---
 ## 🏎 Quick Facts